 It’s complex even when adding a new technology like a sourcing technology or a list of approved Chrome extensions.
 This is one thing I’m currently vetting with our IT team.
 (See earlier point on following the rules)

 Innovation is an Art

-Recruiting might not be an art.
-It’s rooted in data, numbers and metrics, however innovation is and it’s not just the adopting of new ideas but the art of persuasion and communication with peers, employees and partners.
-You have to be extremely clear on your dissipative vision and build a communication and internal marketing plan that drives that innovation.
-It’s the hardest work I think I’ve ever done and I’m proud to say that we are innovating.
+Recruiting may not be an art form.
+It is based on data, numbers, and measurements, but innovation is more than just adopting new ideas; it is the art of persuasion and communication with peers, employees, and partners.
+You must be crystal clear about your dissipative vision and develop a communication and internal marketing strategy to push that innovation.
+It’s the most difficult work I’ve ever done, and I’m glad to say that we’re pioneering.

-Committing to innovation is hard.
-It creates a huge risk one that not many in human resources are equipped to handle.
-Our industry is rooted in risk avoidance.
-It’s the foundation of what HR was first created and built for.
-I’m fortunate in my role that I was hired to educate, mentor and innovate.
-These conversations I’m having are expected given my experience and role.
-In order to establish a culture of innovation and change in HR and recruitment, you have to build relationships, create a vision and hustle towards that vision.
-It doesn’t happen overnight.
-Innovation and change takes time.
-It’s a dance that one has to be committed to doing if their executive leadership and peers are fighting and sabotaging to keep things the same.
+It is difficult to commit to innovation.
+It presents a big risk that few in human resources are prepared to face.
+Our industry is built on risk aversion.
+It’s the foundation of why HR was founded and built in the first place.
+I’m lucky in my job because I was hired to educate, coach, and innovate.
+Given my background and function, these conversations are to be expected.
+You must cultivate relationships, create a vision, and hustle towards that vision in order to establish a culture of innovation and change in HR and recruitment.
+It does not occur overnight.
+Change and innovation require time.
+It’s a dance that must be committed to if one’s senior leadership and peers are fighting and undermining to keep things running.

 I have more respect for “practitioners” than ever before